 Testing should take place twice a week, every three – five days, ideally in the morning.
 If your child tests negative, they can continue to go to school.
 They should still strictly follow all other current government guidelines and avoid all unnecessary contact.
 If they, or anyone in your household or bubble tests positive, you should all self-isolate immediately.
 Then the person who has tested positive should also take a confirmatory PCR test and follow latest government guidance.

 Reporting your test

-You will also need to report your test results to the your child’s school.
-This can be done using the Google Form on the link below or on your child’s year group Google Classroom:
+You only need to report your test results to your child’s school if the result of an LFD or PCR test is positive.
+This can be done using the Google Form here.